m4sterbunny/Demo/source/pages/blockchain.rst

 StarkWare
 *********

 `StarkWare <StarkWareSite_>`_ scales L1 blockchains by providing the tech behind validity proofs.
-StarkEx brings the transaction affordability to dYdX, Sorare, iMMUTABLE, DeversiFi and more.
-StarkNet will empower the L2 layer on Ethereum.
+StarkEx brings the transaction affordability to dYdX, Sorare, iMMUTABLE, DeversiFi, and more.
+StarkNet will provide the L2 layer on Ethereum.

 My tasks include: